serilog-mssql/serilog-sinks-mssqlserver/README.md

 This column stores the log event message with the property placeholders.
 It defaults to `nvarchar(max)`.
 The `DataType` property can only be set to character-storage types.

-In case `DataLength` is set to a specific value different from -1, any template text longer than that length will be effectively truncated to that size.
-Any truncating ignores all differences between the tokens in the template meaning that a template might get cut off in the middle of a property token.
-Example: `DataLength` is set to 20 and the message template is "a long {NumberOfCharacters} template text" (without the quotes), the final template stored in the database will be: "a long {NumberOfC..." (again without quotes).
+If `DataLength` is set to a value different to -1 longer text will be truncated.
+See [Message column](#message ) for details.

 ### Level